ClearTax/apollo-server-plugin-introspection-auth/README.md

   // your default apollo server express config
 };

-// ideally, add this configuration for NON-development environments if (process.env.NODE_ENV === 'production') {
+// add this configuration for NON-development environments if (process.env.NODE_ENV === 'production') {
   options = {
     ...options,